blepping/comfyui_overly_complicated_sampling/docs/expression.md

 Symbols (simple string type) are defined using `'symbol_name` - note the solitary single quote.
 They may not contain spaces.

+`;` can be used to sequence operations.
+I.E. `exp1 ; exp2` evaluates `exp1`, then `exp2` and then result of the expression is whatever `exp2` returned.

+Like Python, a parenthesized expression with a trailing comma can be used to create an empty tuple.
+Example: `(1,)`

 ## Filter Variables

 Indexes like `step` are zero-based: `0` will be the first step.